johnston9/MS3-Shot-Caller/README.md

 MongoDB was used as the site's database and held 14 collections.

-1 - latest_script - to hold the script url.
+1 - <strong>latest_script</strong> - to hold the script url.

-2 - shotlist - to hold the shotlist url.
+2 - <strong>shotlist</strong> - to hold the shotlist url.

-3 - users - to hold the user's details.
+3 - <strong>users</strong> - to hold the user's details.

-4 - images - to hold the image bank images ref names, descriptions and urls.
+4 - <strong>images</strong> - to hold the image bank images ref names, descriptions and urls.

-5 - depts - to hold the departments names, titles and the department images urls for User Base/Department's pages.
+5 - <strong>depts</strong> - to hold the departments names, titles and the department images urls for User Base/Department's pages.

-6-14 - 9 collections for each of the departments messages.
+6-14 - <strong>9 collections</strong> for each of the departments messages.

 There is an Entity Relationship between the users collection and the 9 seperate departments collections  is on "username" and "job_title".
 A third relationship